MathildeJ/Fantasy_Bakes/README.md

 ![website](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s1.png)

 As you can see, it is a standard website with different pages and possible actions.
-The source code can be found [here](https://github.com/MathildeJ/Cake_shop_example/commit/4cbf4486ecc3e93a442a46488588698466891dbb).
 We are now going to integrate Surfly into our website, selecting the aspects of Surfly's functionality that best suit our needs.

 <a name="integrate"></a>
 #### Integrate Surfly

-The first step is to add the Surfly code snippet to your website's source code.
-This is easily achieved by logging in to your surfly.com account and navigating to the 'Settings' panel.
+First, add the Surfly code snippet to your website's source code.
+To do this, log into your surfly.com account and navigate to the 'Settings' panel.
 In the 'Integration' tab, you can find the snippet code that you need to copy and paste into the source code of your website.
 It should look something like the following:
 ```
 <script type="text/javascript">(function(){window['_surfly_settings']=window['_surfly_settings']||{